gravel road going up hill in a canyon

 Dugong seen on our Monkey Mia cruise

-One of the best places to go whale watching on the Perth to Broome road trip is Ningaloo Reef (accessed from Exmouth or Coral Bay).
+One of the best places to go whale watching is Ningaloo Reef (accessed from Exmouth or Coral Bay).
 Here you can swim with whale sharks, manta rays, and other marine life.
 Other great spots for whale watching are Monkey Mia and Broome.

 For incredible snorkelling, head to Turquoise Bay or Oyster Stacks in Exmouth, Coral Bay, and Jurien Bay.